Committee Members and CESR Evaluators

 The Equivalence Committee’s main purpose is to assess applications received under the CESR route and send recommendations to the General Medical Council regarding individual applications for Specialist Registration in Psychiatry.

-Equivalence committee members are made up from the Specialty Doctor's Committee, the Psychiatric Trainees' Committee and Faculty members representing each psychiatric specialty.
-CESR Evaluators are also invited to attend committee meetings.
+Equivalence committee members are made up from representatives from the Specialty Doctor's Committee, the Psychiatric Trainees' Committee and Faculty members representing each psychiatric specialty.
+CESR Evaluators are also expected to attend Committee meetings.

-In order to be a CESR evaluator, you must fulfill the following criteria:
+In order to be a CESR evaluator, you must:

-- Have held a substantive consultant post for at least a year
+- have held a consultant post for at least a year